 Why do you need Windows 10 deployment tools?

 Apparently, reinstalling OS and necessary applications on each computer is not a wise choice when one plans to re-image computers on a large scale, performing Windows 10 business deployment in particular.
-These computers that need to be deployed may be new computer (bare metal) or dead computer, so additional work added if you try traditional method.
-Therefore, Windows deployment and imaging tools will be fairly helpful when one need to accomplish a lot of deployments in a short amount of time.
+These computers that need to be deployed may be new computer (bare metal) or dead computer, so additional work is added if you try traditional method.
+Therefore, Windows deployment and imaging tools will be fairly helpful when one needs to accomplish a lot of deployments in a short amount of time.